scoronado12/Whats-desktop/README.md

 ==Building==

-On my Arch/Antergos system, I have simply cloned repository, cd'ed into it, and run npm install && npm start
+On my Arch/Antergos GNU/Linux system, I have simply cloned the repository, cd'ed into it, and run npm install && npm start

 ==Contributing==

-Again, I can not guarantee that I will be on top of this and so I may not be ontop of accepting anything sent to me here.
+Again, I can not guarantee that I will be on top of this and so I may not be on top of accepting anything sent to me here.

 ==Priorities==